oggm.tasks.run_dynamic_melt_f_calibration

 the glacier directory to process

 The reference geodetic mass balance to match (units: kg m-2 yr-1).
-If None the data from Hugonnet 2021 is used.
+If None the data from the observation file is used.
 Default is None

 The error of the reference geodetic mass balance to match (unit: kg m-2 yr-1).
 Must always be a positive number.
-If None the data from Hugonett 2021 is used.
+If None the data from the observation file is used.
 Default is None

 The error of the geodetic mass balance is multiplied by this factor.
 When looking at more glaciers you should set this factor smaller than 1 (Default), but the smaller this factor the more glaciers will fail during calibration.
-The factor is only used if ref_dmdtda = None and err_ref_dmdtda = None.
 The idea is that we reduce the uncertainty of individual observations to count for correlated uncertainties when looking at regional or global scales.
 If err_scaling_factor is 1 (Default) and you look at the results of more than one glacier this equals that all errors are uncorrelated.
 Therefore the result will be outside the uncertainty boundaries given in Hugonett 2021 e.g. for the global estimate, because some correlation of the individual errors is assumed during aggregation of glaciers to regions (for more details see paper Hugonett 2021).

 melt_f_minfloat or None